Skip to main content

 After you've finished assessing each set of competencies, you'll come to three final prompts: Start Doing, Stop Doing, and Continue Doing.
 Finish out your self-reflection by listing out the highest impact things you can start, stop, and continue.

-Once you submit your self-assessment, you will no longer be able to view or edit it, so wait to submit until you're satisfied with your ratings and comments.
+Once you submit your self-assessment, you will no longer be able to edit it, so wait to submit until you're satisfied with your ratings and comments.

-Your manager won't see your results until they complete their assessment of you.
-Once they do, you'll both have access to the calibration chart, be sure to have a calibration conversation to discuss where you and your manager are aligned and where you're not.
+Once your manager has completed your assessment, you'll both have access to the calibration chart, be sure to have a calibration conversation to discuss where you and your manager are aligned and where you're not.
 Remember misalignment isn't necessarily a bad thing--just an opportunity to get even more on the same page!

 Did this answer your question?